Welcome to Maths!

 Beyond the curriculum, we regularly enter the UKMT Mathematical Challenges, both individually and in the team competitions and more recently we have had a number of students who have reached the Olympiad and Kangaroo follow-up stages.

-Year 7 and 8 students take place in the annual 'Number Day'.
+Year 7 and 8 students take part in the annual 'Number Day'.
 This is a day where students work on puzzles and activities that require some very challenging thinking.
-Students who take part raise money for the NSPCC
+Students who take part raise money for the NSPCC and have raised nearly £1000 so far.

 Every month, students have an opportunity to enter the Monthly Maths Quiz and to win a £20 voucher for a shop of their choice.
 The most recent quiz can be found here.